kclunie/broken_todo_homework/README.markdown

 BUGS

-- (!!)
+-X (!!)
 Creating todo items is currently broken

-- (!)
+-X (!)
 Projects with the same title should not be allowed

-- () When the option to clear completed items is clicked and there are no completed items the message should not say "Completed items were successfully cleared." but instead "There are no completed items for this project."
+-X () When the option to clear completed items is clicked and there are no completed items the message should not say "Completed items were successfully cleared." but instead "There are no completed items for this project."